r-three/common-pile/CONTRIBUTING.md

 ## Finding Data Sources

+The goal of this project is to collect high-quality and diverse public domain or permissively licensed text.
+We track potential data sources in the repo's [Issues](https://github.com/r-three/licensed-pile/issues).
+If you find a new source of public domain or permissively licensed text that is not currently listed, feel free to add an Issue.

 ### Allowable Licenses

-Our current list of the permissive licenses allowed by this project is below and can also be found in `licensed-pile/licensed_pile/licenses.py`:
+The current list of the permissive licenses allowed by this project is below and can also be found in `licensed-pile/licensed_pile/licenses.py`:

 - [Public Domain](https://en.wikipedia.org/wiki/Public_domain_in_the_United_States)
 - [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/)